BigVBetting/monetizing-guide/README.md

 Assume you have $1, and you wanted to double it, let's see if you play a dice with 50% win rate and 90% win rate.
 *There's no house edge, fees, in this demostration.
 Easier to show you the idea.*
 > To double $1 to $2, you just need to win once in a game with odds of 2.0(50%), probabilities to win = (0.5)^1 = 50% , to lose = 100%-50% = 50%

 > To double $1 to $2, you need 8 win continuously in games with odds of 1.1(90%), probabilities to win = (0.90)^8 = 43%, to lose = 100%-43% = 64%

+**I think now you won't be fooled by "Win rate 80%" anymore.
+FYI, most professional poker/bettor only seek of 52.4%+ win rates.

 ## Past Performance
 I'll separate my picks and my bankroll in different spreadsheet, as it's easier for me.